gopasspw/gopass/docs/features.md

 ### Safecontent

 Gopass can limit display of certain *unsafe* fields in secrets.
-By default no fields are obstructed, but if the `safecontent` config option is set to `true` the `Password` field is obstructed.
+By default no fields are obstructed, but if the `show.safecontent` config option is set to `true` the `Password` field is obstructed.
+The keys `password`, `totp`, `hotp` and `otpauth` are always obstructed when `safecontent` is enabled, and the `show.hidden-keys` config option can list additional keys to obstruct.

-Also the special `unsafe-keys` key is evaluated.
-It expectes a comma separated list of keys that will be obstructed when printing the secret.
+Secrets may also declare their own `unsafe-keys` field: a comma separated list of keys in that secret that will be obstructed when printing it.

 ## Related Projects